terminusdb/terminuscms-docs/explanations/weakening.md

 Schema weakening is often a desirable approach to schema change as we do not require alterations to any of our data.
-This can ensure a form of backward compatibility which can avoid problems in long term maintainence.
+This can ensure a form of backward compatibility which can avoid problems in long term maintenance.

 ## Using weakened schemas safely

-The *weakening* approach also suggests an appropriate style for the consumption of data which is recieved by clients.
+The *weakening* approach also suggests an appropriate style for the consumption of data that is received by clients.
 The exact shape of a document should not be relied on, as new optional properties could be added, and required properties could be weakened to become optional.

-We should instead test for the existence of a field, before attempting to consume it, and we should avoid clients requiring fields which are not part of a *key*.
+We should instead test for the existence of a field, before attempting to consume it, and we should avoid clients requiring fields that are not part of a *key*.

 ## Why do schemas evolve?